weecology/NeonTreeEvaluation_package/README.md

 ==========

 To submit to this benchmark, please see the evaluation vignette.
-Please submit a pull request, or contact the mantainer if you use these data in analysis and would like the results to be shown here.
+Please submit a pull request, or contact the maintainer if you use these data in analysis and would like the results to be shown here.

 Citation
 --------